Positivity In Times Of Adversity

 Thank you so much for checking out this exhibition (special thanks for those of you who have supported this cause in any way).
 Here are other ways you can still be involved;

-- If you want to buy any of the artworks, take a screenshot of it and send us an EMAIL – together with the parents of the child, we will arrange and make it available for you on printed coloured copy.
+∙ If you want to buy any of the artworks, take a screenshot of it and send us an EMAIL – together with the parents of the child, we will arrange and make it available for you on a printed coloured copy.

-- Please consider making a DONATION to our work and enable us continue providing such platforms to children for free so they can be inspired to do what inspires them.
+∙ Please consider making a DONATION to our work and enable us to continue providing such platforms to children for free so they can be inspired to do what inspires them.

-- Send any of the children a MESSAGE of solidarity or appreciation to let them know that you appreciate this artworks.
+∙ Send any of the children a MESSAGE of solidarity or appreciation to let them know that you appreciate these artworks.